 My route

-There are a few ways you can get up to Mt Somers.
-I took the most direct and shortest route which was from Sharplin Falls car park in Staveley.
-This is the most popular way of getting up there and although I say it’s the ‘shortest’ route it definitely doesn’t take away from its difficulty.
+There are a few ways you can get up to Mt Somers depending on the length of the track you want to take.
+The most direct route and shortest route is from Sharplin Falls car park in Staveley and going up the South face of the mountain.
+This is the most popular way of getting up there and although I say it’s the ‘shortest’ route it doesn’t take away from its difficulty.

 Track details